-Prerequisite: Texas Success Initiative complete in Math or a grade of "S or SA or SB or SC" in MATH 0301.
+Prerequisite: Texas Success Initiative complete in Math.

 Topics may include introductory treatments of sets, logic, number systems, number theory, relations, functions, probability and statistics.
 Appropriate applications are included.
 May not be used as a prerequisite for any other mathematics course.